 Naturally, you will have to wait until tomorrow to find out what Beauregard’s emissaries did with this unsatisfactory answer.

-The story concludes HERE.
+The story concludes HERE on April 12.

 Carl Sandburg, Abraham Lincoln: The Prairie Years and the War Years (reprint edition 2016)